 NATURAL BARK CLOTH

-Barkcloth is a generic term used in the textile industry to describe the nubby, bark-like texture of a 100% cotton open crepe weave.
-After much research, I found a local mill who sells this heavy textured soft cotton fabric using a modern loom that has been retrofitted to replicate the highest quality barkcloths of the 1940’s and ’50’s.
-It is an incredibly soft and luxurious fabric with a wonderful drape, and is woven in the USA.
+Barkcloth is a generic term used in the textile industry to describe the nubby, bark-like texture of a 100% cotton open crepe weave of the 1940’s and ’50’s.
+It is an incredibly soft and luxurious fabric with a wonderful drape.
+CARE: Hand wash cold and lay flat to dry.

 All of our printing is done here, in our small Maine studio.
 Local stitchers help with construction.
 Our goal is to continue the long tradition of making and designing here in Maine.
 The energy here is just different—from the old cobblestone streets and brick buildings to the trees that speak to you on long walks in the woods.